cloud-cds/cds-stack/etl/README(CARDIAC).md

         └── **clarity_2_cdm_pd.py**
 ```

-## Note

-Running a complete ETL will first delete every records in cdm tables with corresponding dataset_id, and then perform many subtasks specifying in **planner.py** to transform/extract data from staging tables<sup>1</sup>.
-After extraction, each record will be inserted into corresponding cdm tables such as cdm_t, cdm_s, cdm_twf.

-<sup>1</sup>: Staging tables.
-The tables that start with a capital letter when listing all tables by `\d` in PostgreSQL.

 ## Steps of running ETL with Amazon Web Services

 0. Make sure every feature listed in **feature_mapping.csv** and **feature_mapping_cardiac.csv** is loaded onto table *cdm_feature* with corresponding dataset_id (e.g., 1000).
 If not, use the following command to add.